ZenithVal/OSCLeash/README.md

 Based on where the constraint is aimed, it will give us 4 values. <br/>

-If it was pointing 1-South-East we would get...
+If it was pointing South-South-West, we would get:

 > Leash_Z+ = $0.0$<br/>Leash_Z- = $0.75$<br/>Leash_X+ = $0.0$<br/>Leash_X- = $0.25$